List of content you will read in this article:

 1. GUI requirement

 To run Windows 10, you must have GUI, a graphical user interface, as it allows you to navigate the OS.
 With Windows Server, the case is different.
-It is not compulsory to use GUI with the latter, but you can if you want to.
+Using GUI with the latter is not compulsory, but you can if you want to.
 There are two ways to install a graphical user interface on Windows Server.
 You can either have it in the form of Desktop Experience or Server Core.

 Unlike its counterpart, Windows Server lets you install only the server roles you need to utilize.
 This flexibility allows users to manage their operations how they deem most suitable, reducing their footprint.
-In case you choose to operate your Windows Server in the absence of a GUI, you can manage your OS remotely using Windows PowerShell from the command line.
-You could also utilize tools like Windows Admit Center.
+If you choose to operate your Windows Server without a GUI, you can manage your OS remotely using Windows PowerShell from the command line.
+You could also utilize tools like Windows Admin Center.

 Because Windows Server is primarily used for business reasons, its operating system is glaringly more expensive than the standard Windows 10.
-The price ranges depending on which edition you want.
+The price ranges depend on which edition you want.

 3. Windows Server has server-specific tools

 Because Windows Server's OS is made for servers, it features software and tools that you won't find on Windows 10.
-Software such as Windows Command Prompt and Windows PowerShell comes pre-installed into this OS.
+Windows Command Prompt and Windows PowerShell are pre-installed into this OS.
 They allow you to run your operations remotely.
 Furthermore, Windows Server supports various business-friendly software exclusively designed for servers, for example, DHCP.

 Windows Server is an organization-level product, so it possesses more powerful hardware to support a broader network.
 While Windows 10 Pro offers 2TB of RAM, which most regular users wouldn't even use up on personal machines, Windows Server provides a maximum RAM of 24TB.